ronensosnik/Affective-microstate-syntax/data/readme.md

 This folder holds **local data** used by the MATLAB pipeline for the paper
-*Affective EEG microstate syntax differentiates bipolar disorder and familial liability beyond static metrics.*
+*Task evoked EEG microstate syntax reveals bipolar- and familial- risk-linked network routing beyond static metrics.*

 ## Paths & configuration